srxrt/persistence.nvim/README.md

 # 💾 Persistence

-**Persistence** is a simple lua plugin for automated session management.
+A lightweight session management plugin for Neovim, originally forked from [folke/persistence.nvim](https://github.com/folke/persistence.nvim).

 ## ✨ Features

-- automatically saves the active session under `~/.local/state/nvim/sessions` on exit
+- 📦 Automatically saves your session on exit under `~/.local/state/nvim/sessions`
+- 🚀 Automatically loads your last session on startup (configurable)
+- 🧠 Smart logic: does **not** autoload sessions if Neovim is launched without any file arguments (e.g., just running `nvim` to show a dashboard)
-- simple API to restore the current or last session
+- Provides simple API to restore the current or last session

+## 📚 Description

+**Persistence** is a Neovim plugin for managing sessions — preserving buffers, window layout, and more across restarts.

+This version builds upon the original by adding **session autoloading** functionality.
+It ensures a seamless experience by **only loading sessions when appropriate**, such as when opening Neovim with files or projects, and **skipping session restore** when launched with no arguments (e.g., opening a dashboard via `nvim` alone).

 ## ⚡️ Requirements